-- Roadway Maintenance had 365 staffed positions working from the 12 maintenance facilities.
-They are responsible for activities such as roadway sweeping; litter collection; snow and ice control; minor pavement, guardrail, fence and bridge work; drainage system upkeep; roadside landscaping; traffic channelization; and motorist aid. - Fleet Maintenance had 69 staffed positions and is responsible for the maintenance of all Illinois Tollway vehicles. - Sign Shop had 19 staffed positions. - Roadway Electric had 15 staffed positions. - Traffic Operations had 16 staffed positions in the traffic operations center. - Dispatch had 32 staffed positions and is responsible for dispatching services in response to calls for motorist aid.
+- Roadway Maintenance has budgeted for 394 staffed positions working from the 12 maintenance facilities.
+They are responsible for activities such as roadway sweeping; litter collection; snow and ice control; minor pavement, guardrail, fence and bridge work; drainage system upkeep; roadside landscaping; traffic channelization; and motorist aid. - Fleet Maintenance has budgeted for 68 staffed positions and is responsible for the maintenance of all Illinois Tollway vehicles. - Sign Shop has budgeted for 20 staffed positions. - Roadway Electric has budgeted for 17 staffed positions. - Traffic Operations has budgeted for 17 staffed positions in the traffic operations center. - Dispatch has budgeted for 36 staffed positions and is responsible for dispatching services in response to calls for motorist aid.

 Maintenance / Traffic uses a database called the Maintenance Management System (MMS) to track costs associated with the Roadway Maintenance group and the Roadway Signage and Lighting activities of the Traffic Operations group.
 The Illinois Tollway provides the Consulting Engineers with year-end reports derived from the Maintenance Management System.
-On a percentage basis, the leading major activities in 2018 were snow and ice control (39%), roadside litter control (18%) and general maintenance (15%).
+On a percentage basis, the leading major activities in 2019 were snow and ice control (41%), roadside litter control (15%) and Motorist Aid (Aid Patrols & H.E.L.P.
+(9%).